 What is a dental implant?

 A dental implant is made from the durable metal titanium.
 With a roughened texture, a dental implant resembles the appearance of a small screw.
 Once surgically placed into the jawbone, the implant will ultimately function as a tooth’s roots.
 Over time, through a natural process called osseointegration, the jawbone will permanently fuse to the titanium implant.
-This process allows the implant to provide long-lasting stability and durability for patients in need of replacement teeth.
+This process allows the implant to provide long-lasting stability and durability for patients in need of replacement teeth. [pullquote]Because dental implants contain biocompatible materials that are capable of withstanding everyday oral function, the lifespan of a dental implant is far longer than other means of replacing teeth such as full and partial dentures.[/pullquote]

 After the bone has fused around the implant, an artificial crown, made in a dental laboratory, will be attached to the rod to fill in the empty tooth socket.
 The crown, which is visible above the gum line, will provide a stable biting surface so patients can eat even difficult-to-chew foods.
 Crowns, like implants, are made from durable materials as well that offer the strength and stability of natural teeth.
 Common materials include porcelain and metals.
 Because of the materials used in these replacement teeth, dental implants last for decades.
 In some cases, they may even last a lifetime.